ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-MISCELLANEA; Never inquire tboii of the
+; Never inquire tboii of the
 printer for the news ; for behold it is
 bis duty at the appointed time to give
 it tin to thec Without asking.
 Do not